 The esteemed faculty and staff at the Academy for Science and Design come from various backgrounds, both from the educational realm and from STEM-related industries.
 This diversity is one of the greatest strengths of the school, as the different perspectives that each individual brings with them only strengthens the teaching and learning that takes place at the school.
 ASD is in accordance with all regulations on Charter schools required by the New Hampshire Department of Education as well as the State Board of Education.
 As with any public school, all ASD staff are required to have police background checks.
 Learn more about our faculty and staff.

 ASD opened in the Fall of 2007 with a small group of 32 students.
 Each year has brought with it very rapid growth, as the demand for a strong STEM education is high.
 Founders of the Academy for Science and Design set a limit for our total enrollment at 450 students.
-Currently, our student population is 444 students, spanning grades 6-12.
+For the 2014-2015 school year our student population is 500 students, spanning grades 6-12.

 The exponential growth of the school over these past six years has resulted in some slight variations in class size, but the expectation is that the student body will begin to normalize in volume to contain a similar number of students.